Remote-Sensing-of-Land-Resource-Lab/pyxccd/docs/source/developer_install.rst

     pip install --no-build-isolation --verbose -e .[headless]

-This will install the Python dependencies, then compile the C dependencies in-place, and finally install the pycold Python package in development mode.
+This will install the Python dependencies, then compile the C dependencies in-place, and finally install the pyxccd Python package in development mode.
-Note specifying "headless" tells pycold which version of opencv to use.
+Note specifying "headless" tells pyxccd which version of opencv to use.
 The alternative is "graphics", which is not recommended for fresh builds.
 Note: you may need to remove any existing ``_skbuild`` directly if you encounter a build error.